 There is no subway or light rail in Vilnius (although there are talks on the construction of rapid transit).

-Vilnius has extensive network of public buses.
-They reach even the most remote areas of the city as well as low rise suburbs.
+Vilnius has an extensive network of public buses.
+They reach even the most remote areas of the city as well as low-rise suburbs.
 The timetables to some areas may be scarce, but they are never rarer than once in two hours and usually at least one bus an hour.
-On the most popular routes there is one bus every 10 or 15 minutes.
+On the most popular routes, there is one bus every 10 or 15 minutes.

 Trolleybuses generally travel on most busy routes and their timetables are more frequent.
 During the morning and evening rush hours there may be a trolleybus every couple minutes on certain routes.

-Same one-time ticket applies for both buses and trolleybuses.
+Same one-time ticket (30 min or 1 hour with transfers possible) applies for all public transport.
 You can buy them at kiosks or from the driver.
-If you buy it from the driver it costs approximately 25% more (this money goes to the driver as a compensation for additional job).
+If you buy it from the driver it costs approximately 25% more (this money goes to the driver as a compensation for the additional job).

-As for monthly tickets there are both ones that apply to both types of transportation and ones that apply either to buses or trolleybuses alone.
-There are tickets valid for several days useful if you will us public transport quite much.
+As for monthly tickets, there are both ones that apply to both types of transportation and ones that apply either to buses or trolleybuses alone.
+There are tickets valid for several days useful if you will use public transport extensively.

 The final public buses and trolleybuses leave at around 23:00 and in some stops it can be as late as 23:40.
-There are no night buses.
-The private buses and micro-buses tend to operate only on more profitable hours.
+There are no night buses but the downtown-airport bus operates between some 5:30AM and 2AM.

-The timetables of Vilnius public buses, trolleybuses and some private buses are available at http://www.vilniustransport.com .
+The timetables of Vilnius public buses, trolleybuses and some private buses are available here.
 A powerful journey planning tool is also included in this multilingual website.

 Being the main city closest to the center of Lithuania Kaunas is easily accessible by car and bus.
 Major four-lane highways directly connect it to Vilnius and Klaipėda.
 Via Baltica road (mostly two-lane) go southwards to Poland and northwards to Latvia via Panevėžys.

-The direct rail connections to the west of Lithuania were never built however, therefore rail is only convenient to go from Kaunas to Vilnius and certain towns in Sudovia region (Marijampolė, Kybartai).
+Direct rail connections to the west of Lithuania have never been built, however, therefore rail is only convenient to go from Kaunas to Vilnius and certain towns in Sudovia region (Marijampolė, Kybartai).

 Kaunas International Airport is the 4th largest in the Baltic States after the three capital airports.
-It was chosen as the first Ryanair hub in the Eastern Europe in year 2010.
-Ryanair dominates its passenger flights offering high frequency flights to United Kingdom and Ireland as well as scarcer routes to places like Germany or certain Southern European resorts.
-Unlike its Vilnius counterpart the Kaunas airport is outside the city limits but it is still frequented both by city buses and more expensive private micro-buses.
-Direct intercity buses links the Kaunas airport to Vilnius and Klaipėda but it is cheaper although time-intensive to transfer in Kaunas city.
+It has been chosen as the first Ryanair hub in the Eastern Europe in the year 2010.
+Ryanair dominates its passenger flights offering high-frequency flights to the United Kingdom and Ireland as well as scarcer routes to places like Germany or certain Southern European resorts.
+Unlike its Vilnius counterpart the Kaunas airport is outside the city limits but it is still frequented both by city buses and more expensive private vans.
+Direct intercity buses link the Kaunas airport to Vilnius and Klaipėda but it is cheaper although time-intensive to transfer in Kaunas city.

-Kaunas public transport consists of buses, trolleybuses and micro-buses.
+Kaunas public transport consists of buses, trolleybuses, and micro-buses.
 Trolleybuses and buses are municipal-owned.
 They use the same ticket.
 Trolleybuses serve the trunk routes and are more frequent (typically one every 10-20 minutes).
 Trolleybus network is limited to the districts north of Nemunas river.
 Buses serve the less popular routes, including suburban (some go once in 2 hours so better check the timetables).
-Micro-buses (shared taxis) are private and they are both the most frequent and fastest form of transportation.

 The public transport system works from 5:30-6:00 to some 22:00-23:00.
 At nights there are only very limited services of special bus routes marked with letter N. The airport bus is synchronized with flight times and operates longer.
 There is a modern information system at the main stops where special screens show the upcoming transport and waiting times.
 Destination of every bus and trolleybus is written on the vehicles themselves, but take note that the Lithuanian dative case is used.
 Therefore ending of the word is different than you would expect; e.g. a bus going to Šilainiai borough would be marked "Į Šilainius".